laubblatt/phaselag/README.md

 Calculate the phase lag between two time series in time units,
     extending the Camuffo-Bernardi (1980) regression model with a harmonic analysis.

-    This provides an implemenation in R as a R package.
+This repository provides an implemenation in R language as a R package.
-    The functions accompany a scientific manuscript
+    The package accompanies a scientific manuscript
     submitted to Hydrology and Earth System Sciences as Renner et al., 2018 "Estimating and understanding model bias in simulating the diurnal cycle of evapotranspiration: